OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

 (Only do this if you have removed Elegoo services and are running standard/updated releases of Klipper.)

 1. **Enter Bootloader Mode:**
-   - Follow the initial steps to enter bootloader mode.
+   - Power on the machine.
+   - Press the BOOT button down (or bridge the pads).
+   - While this is pressed, also press the RESET button next to it.
+   - Release RESET then BOOT.

 2. **SSH and Commands:**
-   - Leave the printer on and SSH in (as mks) and type:
+   - Leave the printer on, and SSH in (as mks) and type:
      ```
      cd /home/mks/klipper/
      make clean
      make menuconfig
      ```
+   - Enter the following configurations using arrow keys and SPACEBAR to select.
-   - Enter these configurations - STMicroelectronics STM32 - STM32F401 - 32KiB Bootloader - and USART PA10/PA9 - settings.
+   - STMicroelectronics STM32 - STM32F401 - 32KiB Bootloader - and USART PA10/PA9 - settings.
    - Once you have selected the correct options hit the Q key and then Y to close and save.
    - Now run: